davewsmith/toydeploy/NOTES.md

 Selective use of `when_changed: false` to avoid false changes (e.g., `df -h` doesn't have a side-effect).
 Also added `cache_valid_time: 3600` to speed things along.

+## Day 4

+Re-thinking the VM.
+Aside from isolating changes from the host (my laptop), the VM serves two purposes:

+1. an environment for quickly developing Ansible scripts, and
+2. a development environment for an App.

+These are somewhat in conflict.
+For app development, being able to edit the same files either inside the VM or outside (thanks to synced folders) is convenient.
+But that means skipping the `git clone` step in provisioning.
+If, instead of syncing the current directory I were to clone what's in github, I'd have to do app development exclusively inside the VM and set it up with my private key to push from there.

+Rustled up the parts (and the download) needed to flash the latest Rasperry Pi OS onto the older Pi I'm using, and a scratch Pi.

+Otherwise, no code today.